fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 2. On the **Host details** page, select **Actions > Show disk encryption key**.

-#### Unlock a macOS host using the disk encryption key
+#### Reset a macOS host's password using the disk encryption key

-How to unlock a macOS host using the disk encryption key:
+How to reset a macOS host's password using the disk encryption key:

 1. Restart the host.
 If you just unlocked a host that was locked remotely, the host will automatically restart.